British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

 206. An amendment to the _Constitution Act_ must be introduced as a special resolution at a special sitting of the Legislative Assembly.
 207. If a special resolution is adopted, the constitutional amendment shall be put to a referendum to seek the consent of the electors.
 208. If the referendum is successful, the constitutional amendment becomes law after it receives royal assent from the Lieutenant Governor and is published on the King's Printer.
-209. A constitutional amendment is deemed to have been assented to and becomes law 72 hours after the referendum is declared to be successful unless the Lieutenant Governor earlier intervenes and refuses to give royal assent to the constitutional amendment.
+209. A constitutional amendment is deemed to have been assented to 72 hours after the referendum is declared to be successful unless the Lieutenant Governor earlier intervenes and refuses to give royal assent to the constitutional amendment.
-201. The Lieutenant Governor may refuse to give royal assent to a constitutional amendment if he or she believes the bill will cause irreparable harm to British Columbia, in which case the Lieutenant Governor must articulate his or her reasons for doing so in writing to the Chief Electoral Officer.
+210. The Lieutenant Governor may refuse to give royal assent to a constitutional amendment if he or she believes the bill will cause irreparable harm to British Columbia, in which case the Lieutenant Governor must articulate his or her reasons for doing so in writing to the Chief Electoral Officer.